 The first modern era (post-1960) Cybis dog sculpture was Dandy the Dancing Dog issued in 1977 at an issue price of $145 and now retired.
 He was one of several circus-animal designs during the late 1970s and is 8.25” high.

 The second canine in that genre was Circus Dog ‘Big Top’ in 1982.
 He is 4.5” high and now retired; his original issue price is not yet confirmed.
-His original issue name was Big Top, The Circus Dog which was tweaked to the current name a few years later.
+His original issue name was Big Top, The Circus Dog which was tweaked to the final name a few years later.

 There is a Scottie listed on a 1974 list of verified older Cybis sculptures, probably from the 1950s, but with no other specifications other than that it was an open edition.

 The final Cybis canine was listed on the 2008 Cybis site without any photograph, as English Cocker Spaniel priced at $195.
 The size is given as 3.25” x 3.25” which means this too is a small piece.
 Perhaps this dog is depicted in a reclining position (I can’t help but imagine Lady from Lady and the Tramp, as a possible model!).
 In fact I’m quite puzzled by both factors (dimensions and price).
 The Scottish Terrier is not that large either – although bigger than the Spaniel – but wa priced $300 higher despite the fact that the painting is extremely simple.
 If anyone has a photo of this piece I’d be very curious to see it and also to add it to this post; there is a direct-contact form on the About the Cybis Archive page.

 Three Cybis sculptures included a dog as a secondary element.
 The first was the limited edition Eskimo Mother, seen in the Mothers’ Day post.